-- The Authority ended the year with a combined ending fund balance of \$120.1 million.
-The 2023 adopted budget anticipates a net decrease of \$354,000 in the General Fund, net decrease of \$14,000 in the Special Revenue Funds, and no changes to the Capital Projects Fund and Debt Service Fund. - Management continues to review and monitor increasing health care and labor costs.
-With the capitalintensive nature of the transit industry, management continues to develop funding strategies for short and long-term capital replacement and improvement needs.
+- The Authority ended the year with a combined ending fund balance of \$108.8 million.
+The 2024 amended budget, as of Resolution 2024-08, anticipates a net decrease of \$29.0 million in the General Fund, net decrease of \$118,400 in the Special Revenue Funds, and no changes to the Capital Projects Fund and Debt Service Fund. - Management continues to review and monitor increasing health care and labor costs.
+Affordable housing inventory continues to be a challenge and RFTA is currently evaluating its housing program.
+With the capital-intensive nature of the transit industry, management continues to develop funding strategies for short and long-term capital replacement and improvement needs.